-Table Federation Management Command Arguments
+Table 33: Federation Management Command Arguments

-Option Description <target></target> > This is endpoint information that can be used to locate the Federator::Manager CORBA interface of a repository which is used to manage federation behavior.
+Option Description <target:< td="">This is endpoint information that can be used to locate the Federator::Manager CORBA interface of a repository which is used to manage federation behavior.
+This is used to command leave and shutdown federation operations and to identify the joining repository for the join command.</target:<> This is endpoint information that can be used to locate the Federator::Manager CORBA interface of a repository which is used to manage federation behavior.
 This is used to command leave and shutdown federation operations and to identify the joining repository for the join command. <peer></peer> This is endpoint information that can be used to locate the Federator::Manager CORBA interface of a repository which is used to manage federation behavior.
-This is used to command join federation operations. <federat< td=""><federat amongst<="" by="" distribute="" domain="" federation="" ibm="" is="" metadata="" participants="" pre="" service="" specification="" the="" to="" used=""></federat></federat<> <federat amongst<="" by="" distribute="" domain="" federation="" ibm="" is="" metadata="" participants="" pre="" service="" specification="" the="" to="" used=""></federat> domain> the federated repositories.
+This is used to command join federation operations. <federa domain=""></federa> This is the domain specification used by federation participants to distribute service metadata amongst the federated repositories.
 This only needs to be specified if more than one federation exists among the same set of repositories, which is currently not supported.
 The default domain is sufficient for single federations.